ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservices.md

 [^vspherehamem]: Management and workload clusters only.
 No hosts are reserved for the gateway cluster or the single-node management cluster.

-## Procedure to order services for vCenter Server instances
+## Procedure to order services for Automated instances
 {: #vc_addingservices-procedure}

-To order a service for your vCenter Server instance, click the appropriate service link in [Available services for vCenter Server instances](#vc_addingservices-available-services).
+To order a service for your Automated instance, click the appropriate service link in [Available services for Automated instances](#vc_addingservices-available-services).
 Review the considerations for the service and check the components that are deployed.

 Then, follow the instructions in the ordering topic for your chosen service to be installed on the instance.
 For more information, see:
 * [Ordering Caveonix RiskForesight](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix_ordering)